Flexible Working Law:

 What are employers’ legal obligations for flexible working?

-Under the current flexible working legislation, employers must consider formal requests for flexible working arrangements in a “reasonable manner”.
-This means that a decision must be given within three months, and the employer must weigh up the benefits for the employee and the business of a new flexible working pattern against any potential business impact.
+Under the new flexible working legislation, employers must consider formal requests for flexible working arrangements in a “reasonable manner”.
+This means that a decision must be given within two months, and the employer must weigh up the benefits for the employee and the business of a new flexible working pattern against any potential business impact.

 Employers can refuse requests but they must provide a at least one of eight permitted business reasons, such as that customer service would be negatively affected.
 Employers cannot refuse requests simply because they don’t like different ways of working.